Michigan workers’ comp lawyer discusses the most common knee injury at work and how to get the best possible torn meniscus workers’ comp settlement.

 Insurance companies frequently dispute these workers’ comp claims because of incidental findings of arthritis.
-Almost everyone has some arthritis and it does not mean that a knee injury did not occur.
-Watch out for insurance company doctors who say problems are degenerative and just caused by the ageing process.
+Almost everyone has some arthritis, and it does not mean that a knee injury did not occur.
+Watch out for insurance company doctors who say problems are degenerative and just caused by the aging process.

 Pay attention to increased pain symptoms, swelling, and stiffness.
 Be sure to report any knee injury when it happens.
 Ask for workers’ comp benefits if medical treatment is needed or time away from the job will be required.